-Welcome to the First Edinburgh Conference on the Economics of Financial Technology.
+Welcome to the Economics of Financial Technology Conference

 Against the backdrop of regulatory developments, innovations in technology have significantly reshaped the finance landscape across the world, upending long-established orders of asset transformation.
 The economic processes in the finance sector are inextricably linked to the wellbeing of everyone in a modern economy.
 Therefore, our ongoing understanding of the evolution of the sector is non-negotiable.
 Academics, finance experts, and policymakers have a responsibility to lead this drive.